 item Keys Status Function Additional specs 11 Info Mandatory This key gives access to the receiver's proprietary present and following SI information.
 12 EPG Mandatory This key gives access to the Electronic Program Guide.
 The labelling has to be decided by the manufacturer.
 13 Арр Optional This receiver's proprietary key gives access to the list of MHP application that is related to video services.
 The labelling has to be decided by the manufacturer.
-14 List Optional This key gives access to the receiver's service list Audio/video, audio only and stand alone interactive services (see § 7.2.5.1).
+14 List Optional This key gives access to the receiver's service list Audio/video, audio only services and stand alone interactive services (see § 7.2.5.1).
 15 Audio Optional This key allows the viewer to choose among different audio.
 16 Sub Optional This key allows the viewer to visualize subtitling.
 Shall give access to DVB subtitling.
-Should also give access to Teletext subtitling when it is sole present ltem Keys Status Function Additional specs 17 Menu Mandatory Access to receiver's proprietary menu.
-Labelling is up to the manufacturer.
+Should also give access to Teletext subtitling when it is sole present

-Table 14: The Navigation Pad
+Table 13: The Navigation Pad